Rishavalpha9/Rishav_Devfolio/README.md

 ## 📄 Content Details

 ### About Me
-A passionate Web Developer and Software Engineer currently studying in the Final year of Computer Science and Engineering (2022-26), at Indian Institute of Information Technology (IIIT) Bhagalpur.
+A passionate Web Developer and Software Engineer currently studying in the Final year of Electronics and Communication Engineering (2022-26), at Indian Institute of Information Technology (IIIT) Bhagalpur.
 Experienced in building efficient and user-centric web solutions with a strong foundation in Data Structures, Algorithms, and core CS fundamentals.

 ### Skills
 - Programming Languages: C/C++, JavaScript